 As far as your other questions are concerned, they basically coincide with those you put in my first letter.
 You will find answers to them in my first answer, but I can give them more shovels.
 I do not know if we have a good understanding of smoking.
 My suggestion was just to try nicotine as a medicine, not necessarily by inhalation of smoke.
 Nicotine is, in most cases, harmful, but it helps in some cases.
 These include some neurological problems related to dopamine pathways.
 Nicotine I mention purely because most doctors will not remember him as a drug.
 Oral, transcutaneous or safe inhalation can be given by the so-called electric cigarette - the noxious nicotine inhaler.

 I have responded to problems with your family in silence - the need for moving is clear, financial problems are now the norm in Central Europe.
 This problem has no easy solution.
 I did not want to discuss your life.
 When Captain Scott returned from the southern pole 100 years ago, his polar night and snow storm with temperatures of -40 ° C were caught.
-There were supplies in the expedition, and their feet were frozen.
+Inventory went out, and their legs were frozen.
 They considered suicide, but they agreed to perish naturally on the march.
 But they did something else - they camped, climbed into their sleeping bags and gradually made their way.
-Scott was the only one after a week's waiting for better weather to try to get up - found him frozen in his sleeping bag.
+Scott was the only one after a week's wait for better weather to try to get up - found him frozen in a sleeping bag.
 Mr. Milano, if you can not do anything, open the sleeping bag.
 Or adapt as Smoljak and Svěrák sing.

 I hope my mechanistic speculation was not entirely incomprehensible.
 I knew a neurophysiologist who suffered from dyskinesia like yours.
 He was a very intelligent person who had obviously Pasteur's motivation to study, and with respect to writing this more detailed answer.